Granting access within Redshift

 By default, this user will have access to your

 public schema, including the ability to list existing tables and create new tables, but won't be able to read any existing tables.
-That's correct as far as we are concerned.

 If you want to limit our ability to list existing tables (remember: we can't read their contents, only write to them), or if you want us to create tables in a new schema, please let us know.